-The mission of the National Council For Incarcerated and Formerly Incarcerated Women and Girls (National Council) is to end the incarceration of women and girls by building a movement grounded in sisterhood, solidarity and human rights.
+The mission of the National Council for Incarcerated and Formerly Incarcerated Women and Girls (National Council) is to end the incarceration of women and girls by building a movement grounded in support, coalition building, solidarity and human rights.

 We held our first organizing meeting in New York City on December 5, 2015.
 Since then, the National Council has convened organizing meetings for formerly incarcerated women and directly impacted women and girls in Los Angeles, Atlantic City, Philadelphia, Washington DC, Nashville, New Orleans, Chicago, Oakland, New Haven, Boston, New York City and Seattle.
-Our membership is more than 1,000.
 We aim to build a membership of 100,000.

 In February 2016, we held our first Real Women Real Voices: Where the People Meet the Policy symposium at Columbia University.
 Since then symposiums, co-sponsored by law and divinity schools have been held at American University College of Law, Loyola University New Orleans College of Law, Vanderbilt Divinity School, Yale Law School, University of Washington, Seattle, and NYU Law School.
 Symposiums are open to the public and usually consist of three panels of formerly incarcerated, incarcerated and directly impacted women and girls.
 Panels have included Affects of Incarceration: Children & Family; Second Chances: Clemency, Pardons & Compassionate Release; and The Realities of Reentry: Housing, Education & Employment.
 At each symposium incarcerated women have been Skyped-in from state or federal prisons.